Sangirese (Bahasa Sangihẹ̌)

 Sangirese is member of the Philippine branch of the Malayo-Polynesian language family.
-It is spoken mainly on Great Sangir Island in North Sulawesi province of Indonesia, and also in Davao del Sur province in the Davao region of the Philippines.
-In 2010 there were about 110,000 speakers of Sangirese in Indonesia, and there are about 55,000 in the Philippines.
+It is spoken by about 255,00 people in North Sulawesi province in Indonesia, and in Davao del Sur province in the Philippines.
+In Indonesia it is spoken particularly in the Sangihe Islands Regency, and also in the Siau Tagulandang Biaro Islands Regency, and the Talaud Islands Regency.

 Sangirese alphabet